 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Twist, Sunlight, Gaia, and Tattooed Chef and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Twist Bioscience Corp (NASDAQ: TWST), Sunlight Financial Holdings, Inc. (NYSE: SUNL), Gaia, Inc. (NASDAQ: GAIA), and Tattooed Chef, Inc. (NASDAQ: TTCF).
+NEW YORK, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Twist Bioscience Corp TWST, Sunlight Financial Holdings, Inc. SUNL, Gaia, Inc. GAIA, and Tattooed Chef, Inc. TTCF.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: December 13, 2019 - November 14, 2022